fridaysystems/inventory-presser/readme.txt

 == Changelog ==

 = 12.2.1 =
-* [Changed] Changes our dependency on woocommerce/flexslider from version 2.7.2 living in the /lib/flexslider folder to using composer to identify the library as a dependency.
+* [Changed] Changes our dependency on woocommerce/flexslider from a copy of version 2.7.2 living in the /lib/flexslider folder to using composer to identify the library as a dependency.

 = 12.2.0 =
 * [Added] Adds a shortcode [invp_archive] that can be used by itself in a page to create a vehicle listing page.
 Designed to help users build archives if their themes can't be altered to disable excerpts in archives.